MarcBaumholz/BellFoodGroup_STARTHACK23/README.md

 "We take responsibility" is one of the three missions have been defined for the Bell Food Group with which we want to differentiate ourselves as a company.
 Our employees make important decisions every day to improve sustainability in our company.
 To raise awareness among our employees, we want to develop an app that shows them their "ecological footprint" in a playful way and helps them to record and improve it.
 As the majority of our workforce does not have access to our company network, an App would be a user-friendly product and it would ensure the possibility to participate all employees.

+### Expected Final Product
+Based on different employee profiles (e.g. production workers, sales representatives, truck drivers, managers, ...), employees can manually and automatically record their "ecological footprint" by recording their daily activities.
+For example, the managers or salespersons record their business trips, the production employees specify which activities they perform, how and in which plant, what they consume for lunch in the canteen and how they commute to work.
+In the factories, we are able to monitor the energy consumption of our production (for each location) through a variety of energy indicators and data points. (such as electricity, water consumption, etc. ).
+Ideally, the tracking / collection of this data should be automated wherever possible.
+In order to determine the most feasible solution, the students` creativity is required.
+The goal of this app is to help us bring all these parameters together, show employees their contribution to our sustainability goals, and motivate them to help us achieve them.
+In order to promote our employees contribution, they should be able to collect "Eco-Points" for their active contributions.
+Those points for active contributions can be achieved within the areas of environmental and social sustainability (e.g. commute with public transport / bike, regulate temperature in offices, plant trees at a team event, participate in our educational services like training, promote diversity, etc.).
+Different Dashboards (e.g. individual, location-wide, company-wide, group-wide) Company Data to facilitate the process could be an opportunity to display our employees contribution.
+It is important to note that the scaling of our employees' sustainability scores should not be dependent on their job group or role (e.g. a butcher has a worse score than an office employee).
+Contests (maybe rewards) and gamification aspects convince our employees to use the app on a daily basis.
+Overall, creativity is the most important factor when it comes to the development of this solution.
+Our expectation is the development and creation of a high quality user experience that makes sense, so that people really want to use the platform resp. the app and include it into their "daily business".

 ## <p align="center"> The Pitch: </p>